miaryafar/echoer/README.md

 Sending data directly to a smart contract also depends on the destination contract.
 The contract must explicitly support receiving and interpreting that data; otherwise, the message has no defined meaning and the transaction may fail.
 Echoer introduces a dedicated communication layer in which every address—including smart contracts—has a permanent Wall.

-> **Unlike Input Data Messages, which are attached to individual transactions, Echoes are emitted on the destination address’s Wall.
-This gives every address—including smart contracts—a dedicated public space where messages can be published about it, even when the contract itself was never designed to receive or interpret messages.**
+Like an **`Input Data Message (IDM)`**, every Echo begins with an individual Ethereum transaction.
+What Echoer adds is structure: echoTo emits events through the Echoer protocol and the Walls of both the sender and the destination, turning isolated transaction data into a permanent, address-centered communication history.
+This gives every address—including smart contracts—a public Wall where others can leave messages without requiring the destination contract to support or interpret them.

 <br>